 If you’ve been using Gmail for a while, there’s a high chance the answer is ‘yes’.
 No matter how hard you try to stay away from all kinds of mailing lists, Gmail clutter is bound to happen at some point.
 If you use it for business purposes, this will likely happen sooner than later.

 So what do you do in this situation?
-Here’s what you don’t do: mass delete your emails, which the iOS Gmail app doesn’t allow you to.
+Unfortunately, the iOS version of the Gmail app doesn’t allow you to delete all emails.
 There’s no such feature native to the app, so you’ll have to find another approach.
 First, let’s take a look at what you can do from within the app.